fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ### Rules of the game

-The proposer get to see the entire image and the label that he has to help the guesser guess the label.
+The proposers get to see the entire image and the label that he/she has to help the guesser guess the label.
 The sooner the Guesser succeeds, the more points both the Guesser and the Proposer get.
 Example of Image and label : The proposer is shown this image and wants the guesser to guess: GoKart